dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 When it comes to using VBA to work with charts, this short section barely scratches

 the surface.
-There’s a lot more to it, of course, but at least this basic introduction can get you headed in the right direction.
+There's a lot more to it, of course, but at least this basic introduction can get you headed in the right direction.

 VBA Speed Tips

-VBA is fast, but it’s not always fast enough.
+VBA is fast, but it's not always fast enough.
 (Computer programs are never fast

 enough.)
 This section presents some programming examples you can use to speed